g0lgs/Minos-Config-Script/README.md

 You will need to connect each Radio individually to the USB and use the udevadm command like:

-	udevadm info -a /dev/ttyUSB0 | less
+	sudo udevadm info -a /dev/ttyUSB0 or

-or

-	udevadm info -a -n ttyUSB0 | less
+	sudo udevadm info -a -n ttyUSB0

-to examine the details so you can correctly populate the UDEV Rule file '99-hamlib.rules' with the details of your radio's
+Examine the details so you can correctly populate the UDEV Rule file '99-hamlib.rules' with the details of your radio's

 	From the udevam output you will need:

-	ATTRS{idVendor}		('10c4')
+	ATTRS{idVendor}		(probably '10c4')
-	ATTRS{idProduct}	('ea60')
+	ATTRS{idProduct}	(probably 'ea60')
-	ATTRS{serial}		(includes the radio Model and an identifying Serial)
+	ATTRS{serial}		(may include the radio model and an identifying serial)

-Each Radio Needs a unique name so that the Minos-FixComPorts.pl Script can associate them with the configured Radios
+Each Radio Needs a unique name for each port so that the Minos-FixComPorts.pl Script can associate them with the configured Radios

 The example '99-hamlib.rules' is: